dkmcgowan/arch-install-xps9300/README.md

 Download the latest live disk and prepare a USB drive as explained in [Prepare an installation medium](https://wiki.archlinux.org/index.php/installation_guide#Prepare_an_installation_medium).

-Next you will connect to the internet, install Git, clone the repository locally, and execute the script.
-It will send the output to bothconsole and the install.log file.
-If you want to review the log, you should hit "n" when asked to Reboot because the install.log file will be lost once you reboot.
+Next you will connect to the internet, install Git, clone the repository locally, and execute the script to complete the installation.
+It will send the output to both console and the install.log file.
+If you want to review the log file for errors, you should hit "n" when asked to Reboot because the install.log file will be lost once you reboot.

 * iwctl station wlan0 connect [ssid]
 * pacman -Sy git